alpacahq/user-docs/content/trading-on-alpaca/orders.md

 Please see the [Time in Force]({{< relref "#time-in-force" >}}) section for more details.

 ### Bracket Orders
-A bracket order is a chain of three orders that can help your trading strategy in some scenarios, and it is sometimes called OTOCO (One Triggers OCO {One Cancels Other}).
+A bracket order is a chain of three orders that can be used to manage your position entry and exit.
+It is a common use case of an OTOCO (One Triggers OCO {One Cancels Other}) order.

-The first order is to open a new position and the other two are to close the position under certain conditions.
-One of the two closing orders is called a take-profit which is a limit order, and the other is called a stop-loss order which is either a stop or stop-limit order.
-After the first order is filled and you obtain the position, depending on the price movement of the stock, only one of the two orders is executed and the other is canceled.
+The first order is used to enter a new long or short position, and once it is completely filled, two conditional exit orders are activated.
+One of the two closing orders is called a take-profit order, which is a limit order, and the other is called a stop-loss order, which is either a stop or stop-limit order.
+Importantly, only one of the two exit orders can be executed.
+Once one of the exit orders is filled, the other is canceled.

-Without bracket orders, you would need to wait for the first order to be executed to submit the second (closing) order, since the closing order would be rejected as you don't have enough shares to liquidate.
-When you have an open position, you would still not be able to submit two closing orders concurrently, but with bracket orders, Alpaca's system understands these three orders are grouped and queued for execution appropriately.
+Without a bracket order, you would not be able to submit both entry and exit orders simultaneously since Alpaca's system only accepts exit orders for existing positions.
+Additionally, even if you had an open position, you would not be able to submit two conditional closing orders since Alpaca's system would view one of the two orders as exceeding the available position quantity.
+Bracket orders address both of these issues, as Alpaca's system recognizes the entry and exit orders as a group and queues them for execution appropriately.

 In order to submit a bracket order, you need to supply additional parameters to the API.
-First, add a parameter `order_class` as "bracket".
-Second, give two additional fields `take_profit` and `stop_loss` both of which is a nested JSON object.
-The `take_profit` object needs `limit_price` as a field value that specifies limit price of the take-profit order, and the `stop_loss` object needs a mandatory `stop_price` and optional `limit_price` fields.
-If `limit_price` is specified in `stop_loss`, the stop-loss order is queued as a stop-limit order, but otherwise as a stop order.
+First, add a parameter order_class as "bracket".
+Second, give two additional fields take_profit and stop_loss both of which are nested JSON objects.
+The take_profit object needs limit_price as a field value that specifies limit price of the take-profit order, and the stop_loss object needs a mandatory stop_price and optional limit_price fields.
+If limit_price is specified in stop_loss, the stop-loss order is queued as a stop-limit order, but otherwise it is queued as a stop order.

 An example JSON body parameter to submit a bracket order is as follows.